The difference between academic and professional writing: a helpful guide

 Although there are distinct differences, there are also many similarities between academic and professional writing.
 Both writing styles require that you use proper grammar and punctuation, clear and precise language, and a serious tone, along with well-developed ideas with clear objectives.
 Whether you’re writing for business or academic purposes, it’s also important to avoid exaggeration, emotionally charged expressions, and jargon, as they dilute the effectiveness of your communication.
 In everything from research papers and essays to memos and fundraising letters, it’s essential to ensure that the information you convey is both accurate and relevant.
 And you should always have a clearly defined goal for academic or business writing, such as to describe, inform, analyze, or persuade.

 If you’re somewhat of a writing novice and looking to improve your skills, then consider PROW 1030: Introduction to Academic Reading, Writing, and Research and PROW 1000: Fundamentals of Professional Writing at Penn LPS Online.
-The former is designed to expand your abilities and build your confidence as you learn how to plan and execute a well-structured argument, write with logical coherence, and polish your work to ensure readability.
+The former is designed to expand your abilities and build your confidence as you learn how to do better in school, plan and execute a well-structured argument, write with logical coherence, and polish your work to ensure readability.
 The latter provides an introduction to critically analyzing any writing situation and creating purposeful messaging to address it.
 With targeted exercises to improve grammar, mechanics, and precision, you’ll work to enhance the quality and effectiveness of your writing practice.

 If you want to expand and refine your existing repertoire, look to PROW 3030: Advanced Academic Writing and PROW 3010: The Power of Storytelling.
 The former focuses on improving your ability to translate readings, research, and findings into meaningful academic content.
 This includes employing time management and reading strategies and enhancing your understanding of the nuances of academic genres and writing styles.
 The latter explores storytelling as a means of conveying complex and memorable information.
 Learn how to use narrative studies as a research tool for gathering data and a rhetorical strategy for generating emotional appeal, action, and brand identity.